instructor-ai/instructor/docs/blog/posts/announcing-gemini-tool-calling-support.md

 # Announcing Gemini and VertexAI Tool Calling Support

-We've excited to announce that Instructor now supports tool calling for both the Gemini SDK and the VertexAI SDk.
+We're excited to announce that `instructor` now supports tool calling for both the Gemini SDK and the VertexAI SDK.

 A special shoutout to [Sonal](https://x.com/sonalsaldanha) for his contributions to the Gemini Tool Calling support.